malek-annabi/private-cloud-manager/backend/README.md

 - if `API_TOKEN` is not set, the fallback token is `dev-token`
 - background jobs are processed by the worker
 - interactive SSH is handled separately through the WebSocket server
+- VMware inventory is bootstrapped from `backend/src/data/inventory.json`
+- the real inventory file should stay private and untracked
+- Ubuntu update jobs depend on working SSH credentials and `sudo` privileges on the guest
+- interactive SSH sessions also refresh OS family/version and reboot-required state

+## Setup Checklist

+1. Copy `src/data/inventory.example.json` to `src/data/inventory.json`
+2. Fill in:
+   - VM ids and names
+   - valid `.vmx` paths
+   - SSH host/user/port
+   - either `password` or `privateKeyPath`
+   - optional OS hints such as Ubuntu `family` and `version`
+3. Make sure `vmrun.exe` is available where the adapter expects it
+4. Run `npx prisma generate` and `npx prisma db push`
+5. Start the backend and check `GET /api/health`

+## Update Flow

+Managed Ubuntu updates go through `POST /api/jobs/update-vm`.

+The backend:

+- validates that the VM is update-eligible
+- connects over SSH through the existing backend control path
+- runs package maintenance as a job
+- stores `lastUpdatedAt`
+- refreshes `osVersion`
+- records whether a reboot is required

+Even outside the update job, an interactive SSH login will also refresh OS metadata so the control plane stays reasonably current.